 How Do Weigh-Ins Work for IBJJF Gi Tournaments?

-All competitors must weigh in wearing their Gi kimonos, which must be appropriate for their weight classes when registering for the Tournament.
+When registering for the tournament, all competitors must weigh in wearing Gi kimonos appropriate for their weight classes.

 Indeed, the weighing can only be done once, and the athlete will be disqualified from the competition immediately if they fail to make weight or miss the weigh-in period.

 Make sure you register for the correct tournament weight class since you cannot change it once the lists for each bracket have closed.
-Indeed, check the Tournament’s official brochure to know the weigh-in date and location.
+Indeed, check the tournament’s official brochure to learn the weigh-in date and location.

 How Do Weigh-Ins Work for IBJJF No-Gi Tournaments?

-All participants must undergo a weigh-in while wearing the No-Gi uniform that must correspond to their weight class selected at the time of registration for the IBJJF No-Gi Tournament.
+All participants must undergo a weigh-in while wearing the No-Gi uniform corresponding to their weight class selected at registration for the IBJJF No-Gi Tournament.

 BJJ competitors who fail to check their weight or appear at the designated weigh-in time will be instantly disqualified from the Tournament.

-Consider that once the lists for each bracket have closed, you will not be able to switch to a different weight class, so please choose carefully.
+Consider that once the lists for each bracket have closed, you cannot switch to a different weight class, so please choose carefully.
 Otherwise, you must check the Tournament booklet to know when and where to weigh in.

 How Many IBJJF Master Divisions Are There?